 - Better Soil.
 Raised beds allow you to plant in the best soil possible.
-Planting directly in the soil you already have may be too sandy, too rocky, too dense, or too filled with veggie-loving moles and other critters to produce healthy, high-quality vegetables.
+The soil you already have in your backyard may be too sandy, too rocky, too dense or too filled with veggie-loving moles and other critters to produce healthy, high-quality vegetables.

 Raised beds are fairly easy to build and maintain.
 Plus, they are a great way to grow vegetables at home.
 Learn more about raised bed gardening in this video with gardening expert Joe Lamp’l and Done-In-A-Weekend Extreme host Doug Scott.
 Then, download plans to build the raised bed featured in this video

 Productive raised bed vegetable gardening requires soil that’s rich in organic matter (like compost)—and virtually all vegetables love.
 Your soil should also be loose and not contain an abundance of detrimental clay or sand.
 Finally, ensure it drains well, as overly-wet soil can often lead to root rot.